JudeYu99/academic-website/content/post/bioinformatics/index.md

 - Proposed in 1985, formally launched in 1990, the work draft was released in 2001, and the completed drawing was completed in 2003;

-- In September 1999, China formally joined the HGP and responsible for the 30 million base pairs of the short arm region of human chromosome 3 (1 %) sequencing
+- In September 1999, China formally joined the HGP and responsible for the 30 million base pairs of the short arm region of human chromosome 3 (1%) sequencing;

 - Celera independently completed the sequencing of the human genome;